 Specialist mental health hospitals are excluded from the model from the outset.
 These hospitals are assigned model costs based on advice from jurisdictions.
-Where advice was not received from jurisdictions, reported 2020-21 NPHED data or the final supplementary NEC22 efficient cost has been escalated by the NEC23 adjusted indexation rate to become the NEC23 efficient cost for each of these hospitals.
+Where advice was not received from jurisdictions, reported 2021-22 NPHED data or the final supplementary NEC23 efficient cost has been escalated by the NEC24 adjusted indexation rate to become the NEC24 efficient cost for each of these hospitals.
 Indexation is described in further detail in Section 8.4.

-The 2023-24 efficient cost for the nine major city hospitals, as well as the one other standalone hospital, will be determined separately in a similar way, following consultation with jurisdictions.
+The 2024-25 efficient cost for the nine major city hospitals, as well as the one other standalone hospital, will be determined separately in a similar way, following consultation with jurisdictions.

-8.4 Indexation of the 2020-21 model
+8.4 Indexation of the 2021-22 model

-Due to the three-year time lag in data collection, cost model results for 2020-21 were indexed over three years to give a price model for 2023-24.
-Figure 10 shows that the raw indexation rate (2.6 per cent) is given by the slope of the exponential line of best-fit of in-scope expenditure for block-funded hospitals across five years.
-Establishments with data quality issues were excluded from the 2019-20 to 2020-21 comparison.
+Due to the three-year time lag in data collection, cost model results for 2021-22 were indexed over three years to give a price model for 2024-25.
+Figure 10 shows that the raw indexation rate (5.8 per cent) is given by the slope of the exponential line of best-fit of in-scope expenditure for block-funded hospitals across five years.
+Establishments with data quality issues in 2019-20 or 2020-21 were excluded from the calculation of comparisons using those years.